GetDKAN/mock-chain/README.md

         ->getMock();
 ```

 It is important to note that in this new example the **main** mock object returned by `getMock` is of the `System` class.
-Whatever the first named class that is registered with the `Chain` becomes the **root** of the chain.
+Whatever the first named class that is registered with the `Chain` is, becomes the **root** of the chain.
 Any other mocks will only be accessible through interactions with the **root** object.

 A second mock object of class `Organ` is also being defined, and it is accessible through the `getOrgan` method from the mocked `System` object.